 As you can see I list out all my bills then highlight them as I pay them off.
-Below this I list other budget categories whose amount fluctuates during the month.
-However, the goal is to not go over the amount I’ve set for the month.
+In the lower portion of the budget page, I list other categories whose amounts fluctuate during the month.
+However, the goal is to not go over the budgeted amount I’ve set for the month.

-Then I enter what my ‘imaginary’ pay for the month, subtract my total budget amount.
+Then I enter what my estimated pay for the month will be, subtract my total budget amount.
 This gives me my ’emergency’ amount that I set aside in case something happens like an unexpected car repair.
-If I don’t use this ’emergency’ amount, then I can transfer that to savings or pay off a debt.
+If I don’t use this ’emergency’ amount, then I can transfer that to my savings account or pay off a debt.